 On average, over 600 Floridians suffer dog bite injuries serious enough to require hospitalization every year.
 In addition, an average of two Florida residents dies due to dog-related injuries.
 Unfortunately, children between one and nine years of age are at the highest risk for dog bites, with boys at greater risk than girls.
 Contrary to what some might think, victims generally know the dog that bit them.
 In fact, bites most frequently occurred in the victim or dog’s home, and most often involved the family dog.
-As Cape Coral injury attorneys, we know how devastating dog bite injuries can be.
+As Florida personal injury attorneys, we know how devastating dog bite injuries can be.

 With this in mind, we would like to remind our readers of the following dog safety tips: